 Joint pains are a major issue during damp and cold weather.
 During these seasons, people generally stay indoors.
-This not only leads to physical inactivity but also reduces Vitamin D intake from sunlight.
-This can cause stiff and painful joints.
-These joint exercises will keep the pain at bay.
-Additionally, you can include food rich in vitamin D, like fish, eggs, milk, and dal in your diet.
+This not only leads to physical inactivity but also reduces the intake of Vitamin D from sunlight which causes stiff and painful joints.
+Doing some knee and joint exercises regularly will lead to movement and will keep the pain at bay.
+Additionally, you can include food rich in Vitamin D, like fish, eggs, milk, and lentils in your daily diet.

 Congestion can be a lot more painful than it seems initially.
 To cure this, you can prepare your own version of the Kashmiri Kahwa.
-Add cinnamon, cardamom and a few slices of almonds to a boiling pot of water.
-Add saffron in the end and let it brew.
-Add honey to sweeten it and drink hot.
+Add cinnamon, cardamom, and a few slices of almonds to a pot of boiling water.
+Then add saffron, let it brew for a few minutes, and finish with some honey to sweeten it.

-Chamomile tea has soothing properties and is abundant with antioxidants, astringent and anti-inflammatory agents.
+Chamomile tea has soothing properties and is abundant with antioxidants, astringent, and anti-inflammatory agents.
 It is good for a lot of problems including sore throats.
-Gargling with baking soda water, drinking ginger and honey tea can also be effective for a sore throat.
+Gargling with baking soda water and drinking ginger and honey tea can also be effective for a sore throat.